lucidsoftware/lucid-programming-competition-2022/problems/CheapestCostToBuildBridges/description.md

 ```

 ### Explanation 1
-Two bridges each of length one are needed to connect all islands on the given graph
+Two bridges each of length one are needed to connect all islands
 ```
 1 - 1
 0 0 |